-Then, one of the Registered Cossacks commander Bohdan Khmelnytsky led a successful uprising against the Poles, creating an independent Ukrainian Cossack state "Zaporozhian Host", then becoming an autonomous vassal of the Tsardom of Muscovy under the Treaty of Pereyaslav before the Zaporozhian Host liquidated under the order of Catherine the Great, absorbing them to the Russian Imperial Army.
+Then, one Registered Cossacks commander, Bohdan Khmelnytsky, led a successful uprising against the Poles, creating an independent Ukrainian Cossack state known as the "Zaporozhian Host", which then becoming an autonomous vassal of the Tsardom of Muscovy under the Treaty of Pereyaslav.
+The Cossacks of Ukraine served much the same role in Russia as they had in Poland-Lithuania, maintaining political autonomy in return for military service.
+This lasted until the the Zaporozhian Host was liquidated under the order of Catherine the Great, absorbing their forces into the Russian Imperial Army and placing the people of the area under direct Russian rule.

 Following the breakup of the Soviet Union, the newly-independent republic of Ukraine took control of most former Soviet military assets on its territory.
-The major exceptions were nuclear weapons, the majority of the Black Sea Fleet and the naval base at Sevastopol.
-The former nationalistic government of Poroshenko claims that the Ukrainian military are descended from the aforementioned independence fighters rather than Soviet Army, sometimes parading Ukrainian Insurgent Army veterans accompanied by militant youth in western part of the country like Lviv.
+The major exceptions were nuclear weapons (which were given up to Russia on the understanding that the latter would respect Ukraine's sovereignty), the majority of the Black Sea Fleet, and the naval base at Sevastopol.

-The Armed Forces are further divided into Army, Navy and Air Force, with the Navy being notorious for having more admirals than ships (and, as of Spring 2014, not having any ships) and the Air Force being likewise notorious for not being in the Air all that much; the average Ukrainian fighter pilot has only about 10-20 flying hours, and the fighters themselves were often short on fuel.
-Currently experiences a shortage of planes due to a number (mostly Su-25 Frogfoots) getting shot down in Donbass.
+The Armed Forces are divided into the Army, Navy and Air Force, with the Navy being notorious for having more admirals than ships and the Air Force being likewise notorious for not being in the air that much; the average Ukrainian fighter pilot had only about 10-20 flying hours prior to 2014, and the fighters themselves were often short on fuel.
+It currently experiences a shortage of planes due to a number (mostly Su-25 Frogfoots) getting shot down in Donbass by Russian anti-aircraft weapons.

 The Army, on the other hand, is the service branch most heavily engaged in the fighting proper, as well as possessing the most firepower (more on that firepower below).
-Among its relative successes is the near-legendary siege of the Donetsk Airport (which lasted for 242 days before both airport terminals collapsed, leaving it indefensible and forcing the garrison to pull out; place is now one big killing ground); for their incredible resilience and spirit, the airport's defenders are widely referred to as 'Cyborgs' by Ukrainian media, public and government both.
+Among its relative successes is the near-legendary siege of the Donetsk Airport (which lasted for 242 days before both airport terminals collapsed, leaving it indefensible and forcing the garrison to pull out); for their incredible resilience and spirit, the airport's defenders are widely referred to as 'Cyborgs' by Ukrainian media, public and government both.

-Army units, especially the Airmobile Forces (airborne component that ends up not being very airborne), Armored Forces and the artillery, generally do most of the heavy lifting in the war; the Navy occasionally chips in with the Marine Corps, a brigade-sized detachment of Ukrainian naval infantrymen, and the Air Force used to harass the separatist forces from the air before running out of planes.
+Army units, especially the Airmobile Forces (airborne component that ends up not being very airborne), Armored Forces and the artillery, generally have done most of the heavy lifting in the war; the Navy occasionally chips in with the Marine Corps, a brigade-sized detachment of Ukrainian naval infantrymen, and the Air Force, which used to harass the separatist forces from the air.
 This contributed to the insurgents "acquiring" Russian-made SAM systems and the ill-fated shootdown of the Malaysian Airlines Flight MH 17 in mid-July.
 The other participants in the war are the National Guard and the volunteer batallions, elaborated on below.
 In addition to the war in Donbass, the Army is also busy with securing Ukraine's (rather shoddy) borders with Russia, occupied Crimea and Transnistria.

 The MVS also often sends police officers into the area of confilct, primarily traffic policemen (known in Ukraine as DAI, or Derzhavtoinspektsiya, literally State Traffic Inspection) and riot police troopers from the infamous disbanded Berkut unit.
 These primarily man checkpoints in the wider Donbass area, and not the frontlines proper.
 Donetsk Oblast police have recently also demonstrated professionalism above and beyond the call of duty in towns close to the front line, especially in the beleaguered town of Debaltsevo.